 Located in more than 75 communities across five provinces, we also strive to be good neighbours by being a positive force for change in people’s lives.
 Through our corporate giving, we support programs that promote health and wellness and help build strong communities.

-Each year, with the help of our employees, Gamma-Dynacare chooses one Canadian charity to which to make a significant contribution.
-Typically it is an organization that promotes health & wellness, has national reach, and supports a cause that is otherwise underfunded and under recognized.
+Each year, with the help of our employees, Gamma-Dynacare chooses one Canadian charity to which it makes a significant contribution.
+Typically, it is an organization that promotes health & wellness, has national reach, and supports a cause that is otherwise underfunded and under recognized.

-To learn more about Pancreatic Cancer Canada, or to make a donation, please visit www.pancreaticcancercanada.ca
+To learn more about Mood Disorders Society of Canada, or to make a donation, please visit http://www.mooddisorderscanada.ca/.

 “Amongst our 2,000 employees, a community spirit is alive and thriving.
 Gamma-Dynacare wholeheartedly supports local initiatives, and encourages employees to be active in their individual neighbourhoods.”